precondition/precondition.github.io/_posts/2020-11-01-home-row-mods.md

 This means that the home row mods setup shown in the cover picture of this blog post can be written as ◆⎇⇧⎈\_\_⎈⇧⎇◆ when using the symbols or as GASC\_\_CSAG when using the 1-letter abbreviations.
 However, since the mod-taps on the right hand are symmetric to the mod-taps on the left hand, the right-hand can be omitted.
 Trailing underscores can also be omitted to finally produce the following notation: GASC/◆⎇⇧⎈.

-Now that the semantics are clear, let's talk of some interesting orders of the home row mods to give you some ideas for your own.
+Now that the semantics are clear, let's talk about some interesting orders of the home row mods to give you some ideas for your own.

 ### SCGA/⇧⎈◆⎇